 Results from another global study of youth and student travellers, New Horizons IV (2018), also clearly indicated that they're happy to splurge on experiential purchases.
 Interestingly, the study found that traditional travel luxuries, like airfare upgrades, were the purchases favoured least.

-Those results wouldn't have surprised Lisa Pagotto, founder of ATAS-accredited, boutique, small group tour operator, Crooked Compass.
+Those results wouldn't have surprised Lisa Pagotto, founder of ATAS-accredited, boutique, small group tour operator, Crooked Compass (Sydney, NSW).

 "Our tours are about culturally immersive experiences in out-of-the-way places that support local communities.
 Our travellers see places through the eyes of a local, uncovering the side of a destination they didn’t know existed," says Lisa.